diegomessiah/Office_365/README.md

 **CSV_ResumeTenant**

-Purpose:  This script get details mailbox about the 365 Tenant and export to csv File
+Purpose:  This script get mailbox's details about the 365 Tenant and export to csv File
 - $AdminName = Global Admin Username
 - $Pass = Global Admin Password